ShawnEvans77/snom-bot/README.md

 ## Usage

 See below.
 The bot implements [fuzzy string matching](https://en.wikipedia.org/wiki/Approximate_string_matching), so if you make a typo it will still try to parse what you said.
 As of now, the bot supports Pokemon, Pokemon item, and Pokemon ability queries.
 I have plans to implement a dexsearch algorithim to find Pokemon matching a specific property.
+Commands are invoked by typing !dt.

 <img src="https://github.com/ShawnEvans77/marnie-bot/blob/main/image.png?raw=true"></img>